Time management confrontation

 Confrontation is telling ourselves that it is ok to make mistakes.
 When we make mistakes, we learn and can move ahead.
 Confrontations are letting us know that we have the right to confront any problem that steps in front of us, and we have a degree of power to change what has happened to us or someone we love.
 We have the right to tell someone that their influence is provoking our thoughts, and we need them to stand back and take a look at what they are saying to others.

 We have the right to stand up for our own beliefs and hold firm in our power to resurrect ourselves when accidents, incidents, illnesses, failures, or other negative connotations arise.
 We have the power within us to move forward.
-Nothing in life can stop us from reaching our goals in life but ourselves and God.
+Nothing in life can stop us from reaching our goals of life but ourselves and God.